Print full article

 Allergies (also known as ‘hypersensitivities’) are overreactions of the immune system to substances that do not cause reactions in most people.
-Hypersensitivities are grouped into four types, I, II, III and IV.
-These classifications are based on what parts of the immune system are activated and how long it takes for a reaction to occur.
+Hypersensitivities are grouped into four types - I, II, III and IV.
+These classifications are based on which parts of the immune system are activated and how long it takes for a reaction to occur.

 In type I hypersensitivity, a particular foreign substance (known as an ) reacts with a specific type of called – this reaction causes symptoms to appear within minutes.
 In type IV hypersensitivity, the allergen reacts with a specialised type of cell called a .
 In this case symptoms take hours to days to appear.

-If that person is then exposed to the allergen again, the specific IgE identifies the allergen, attaches to it, and triggers the release of chemicals, including histamine, that cause allergic symptoms.
-These symptoms start wherever the allergen was introduced (for example in the mouth, nose or on the skin).
+If that person is exposed to the allergen again, the specific IgE identifies the allergen, attaches to it, and triggers the release of chemicals, including histamine, that cause allergic symptoms.
+These symptoms start wherever the allergen was introduced (for example, in the mouth, nose or on the skin).

 Any severe acute allergic reaction also has the potential to be life threatening, causing , a reaction spread throughout the entire body that can start with agitation, a 'feeling of impending doom' pale skin (due to low blood pressure), shortness of breath and/or loss of consciousness (fainting).
 Anaphylaxis can be fatal without the rapid administration of an adrenaline injection.